vekee/duandahai/content/contact.md

 +++

 I'm a software engineer also a small company director living in Japan with my family.
 I like reading, music, cycle, nature.
-It will be very thankful for you share interesting books with me.

 If you are interesting in my bolgs or projects, please contact me. duandahai66@gmail.com.